75 Macro-Friendly Foods (with a Printable List)

 • Milk or soy milk

-Milk alternatives like almond milk or oat milk are very popular, but they are necessarily healthier than cow’s milk (unless you have an allergy or intolerance).
-Dairy milk and soy milk are the highest protein choices.
+Milk alternatives like almond milk or oat milk are very popular, but they are not necessarily healthier than cow’s milk (unless you have an allergy or intolerance).
+Dairy milk and soy milk are the highest-protein choices.
 Other milk alternatives are generally lower in protein and may contain unwanted additives like sweeteners or thickeners.

 Frozen Foods